Skip to content

 4. Sheng Siong Group Ltd (SGX: OV8)

-Sheng Siong operates one of Singapore's largest supermarket chains, known for competitive pricing and efficient operations across the island.
+What it does: Sheng Siong operates one of Singapore’s largest supermarket chains, known for affordable pricing and efficient operations.

 5. AEM Holdings Ltd (SGX: AWX)